 The per capita income in Kerman in 2018 was $19,935, which is low income relative to California and the nation.
 This equates to an annual income of $79,740 for a family of four.
 However, Kerman contains both very wealthy and poor people as well.

 Kerman is an extremely ethnically-diverse city.
 The people who call Kerman home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Kerman, accounting for 81.83% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Kerman residents report their race to be White, followed by Asian.
-Important ancestries of people in Kerman include German, Portuguese, English, Irish, and Italian.
+Important ancestries of people in Kerman include German, English, Portuguese, Irish, and Other Arab.